chocolat/building/README.md

 The optional `.chocbuild` file lives in the project's directory and/or user's home directory.
 It provides options to scripts, such as:

     $CHOC_BUILD_DIR  # Where to put build products.
 Defaults to build/
-    $JAVASCRIPT_NODE_RUN_ARGUMENTS   # Arguments that javascript/node/run.sh should pass along to node
+    $JAVASCRIPT_RUN_COMMAND   # An alternative command to use instead of the one in javascript/<imp>/run.sh

 ## Environment Variables